Browser does not support script.

 Compulsory module

-In your final year you will devise, plan and write an independent research project on a topic of your choice.
+In your final year you will devise, plan and write a 10,000 word independent research project on a topic of your choice.
 You will be supported throughout this process by a supervisor with expertise in your chosen topic.
 This is an opportunity to develop further as an independent learner, demonstrating analytical skills which may include research in a fieldwork context.
-You can choose a short 5,000 word dissertation or a long 10,000 word option worth twice as many credits.
 You will also need to show awareness of your academic, professional and personal development through writing a learning journal.

 Credits: 20